8 Ways To Wean Your Baby Off Thumb Sucking

 Thumb sucking is not a major issue in children.
 In fact, it is not of much concern until a child’s permanent teeth begin appearing.
 Once the permanent teeth begin to appear, it is best for your child to stop this habit to prevent damage to the teeth or problems with jaw alignment (2).

 Most children tend to stop thumb sucking on their own.
-However, if this is carried too far, it may be time for you to intervene and help your child break this habit.
+However, if this is carried too far, it may be time for the parent to intervene and help the child break this habit.

-Listed below are some effective ways that can assist in stopping your child from sucking his/her thumb.
+Listed below are some effective ways that can assist in stopping your child from sucking their thumb.

 8 Best Ways To Stop Thumb Sucking In Babies